 And parents, look at yourself and see what is it you’re not doing or doing that’s perhaps causing a daily detriment in your children’s lives.
 It’s your responsibility, please don’t be so quick to go for a quick fix solution.
 I also implore you to research on what the meds do and potential lasting effects.

 I am a sports fan and like everyone else I love to see a good ‘posterization’.
-However, lets put this into perspective.
+However, let’s put this into perspective.
 LeBron James is 6’8″ 260 lbs.
 Jason Terry is 6’2″ and 180 lbs.
 DeAndre Jordan is 6’11” 265 lbs and Brandon Knight is 6’3″ 189.
 So with the dramatic size difference, aren’t you supposed to do that?
 If I’m as big and athletic as Jordan and ‘Bron, I should be yammin on anybody; especially if I have them by 6+ inches and 60+ pounds.
 Now if the roles were reversed, THAT would have been impressive.
-Like this:
+Like when Kevin Johnson slammed on Hakeem Olajuwon.

 So while the aforementioned dunks were good they’re a bit over hyped, and in the end you have to give both guys their due for attempting to block the shot.
 You know, it’s something called defense which seemingly many NBA players shy away from these days.